-Chloe Kim's Dad Is The Ultimate Supporter Of His Gold Medalist Daughter
+Chloe Kim's Dad Is So Supportive Of His Gold Medalist Daughter & I'm Not Crying, You Are

 I did a very small handful of things by the age of 17.
 I got my driver's license.
 I enrolled in AP English.
 I graduated from teenage acne to adult acne.
 It was a wild time.
 For Chloe Kim, she won her first Olympic gold medal. #Same. #Same. #Same.
 The young snowboarder glided her way to the top of the 2018 Winter Games after crushing the snowboarding halfpipe competition, but there's someone else America is paying closer attention to... her father.
 Chloe Kim's dad, Jong-Jin Kim, is the ultimate supporter of his Olympic athlete daughter and their relationship and story will wreck you in the best way possible.